irstevenson/grails-spring-security-saml-test/README.md

 6. removed `conf/application.groovy`
 7. Modified `init/Application.groovy`

-To use:

-1. Update `grails-app/conf/security/idp-local.xml` with the metadata for your IDP;
-2. Tweak any of the SAML config as required in `grails-app/conf/application.yml`;
-3. Launch the app: `./gradlew bootRun`
+Since that initial creation though, much work has been done on `conf/security` and `conf/application.yml` so I'd recommend you probably start now with the files here.

 ## Key / Certificate Generation

-They keys and certificate were generated with the following:
+The keys and certificate were generated with the following:

 <pre>
 keytool -genkeypair -dname "CN=Grails Spring Security SAML Test"